pub struct WriteHandle<K, V, T, D>where

 pub async fn fetch_recent_upper(&mut self) -> &Antichain<T>

 Fetches and returns a recent shard-global upper.
-Importantly, this operation is not linearized with other write operations.
+Importantly, this operation is linearized with write operations.

 This requires fetching the latest state from consensus and is therefore a potentially expensive operation.